 There are over 400 European tours on our website.
 Our search engine is designed to simplify the process of searching for your tour.
 Click on the green 'search' button at the top of your screen and a drop down box will ask some questions.

-Where?
-Click on 'where' and find the country you would like to visit.
+Destination Click on 'destination' and find the country you would like to visit.
 Click on the 'search' button at the bottom of the search box and you will have an overview of the country and a list of tours in that country.

-What?
-If you know what 'experience' you are seeking (small group tours, cycling, walking etc.) click on the 'what?' box and find your interest, then you will have an overview of what is involved in the tours giving you that experience, and a list of the tours which match.
+Experience If you know what 'experience' you are seeking (small group tours, cycling, walking etc.) click on the 'experience' box and find your interest, then you will have an overview of what is involved in the tours giving you that experience, and a list of the tours which match.

-For a better way of comparing a variety of tours, you can create an account and store your favourite tours.
+For a better way of comparing a variety of tours, you can create an account and store your favourite tours in your 'wishlist'.
 That way, they stay in your account until you remove them.
 Handy if you want to show them to a travel partner later on, or if you are booking flights and want to keep the tours available without having to search for them again.
-Check out the FAQ - How do I use the Favourites feature?'
+Check out the FAQ - How do I use the 'Wishlist' feature?'

 Evaluate your own needs and desires from a sporting and fitness level as well as your interests.Most cycling and walking tours have a level from 1 (easy) to 4 (challenging) Decide whether you would like to see battlefields, chateaux, luxury barges, sail and bike, etc. or try a small group tour with some walking and options for half day use of bike or canoe on many tours.